sammyd/sammyd.github.com/_posts/2016-12-18-bringing-dead-projects-back-to-life-with-docker.md

 I’ve been doing a lot of work in Docker recently and have found the experience to be mostly very positive.
 It’s great for ensuring that we run the same stack in development, staging and production.
 That and the fact that we can be sure that we’re all running precisely the same versions of everything.

-Although I didn’t need these features for my project revival, I realised that I could use docker to create an image that reflected the exact dependencies I needed, irrespective of how old they were.
+Although I didn’t need these features for my project revival, I realised that I could use Docker to create an image that reflected the exact dependencies I needed, irrespective of how old they were.
 And when I was done, I could just throw it away.
 I wouldn’t be randomly installing old crap into the host OS until I could get the app to deploy—it would all just be in a throwaway container.
 Perfect!

 But wait.